Skip to Content

 Common grounds for removal from the United States include:

 • Unlawful presence.
 If you are currently in the United States without a valid visa, you can be targeted for removal.
-This applies to situations where someone deliberately enters the U.S. without valid status or scenarios where someone overstays an expired visa.
+This applies to situations where someone deliberately enters the U.S. without a valid status or to scenarios where someone overstays an expired visa.
 If you applied for an adjustment of status and the request is denied, you can also be targeted for removal if you have no other valid status.
 You should make every effort to avoid accumulating unlawful presence, as accruing too much can result in future inadmissibility to the country.
 This makes securing future immigration benefits tremendously more difficult.

 • Disqualifying criminal convictions.
 Practically all temporary and permanent immigration benefits require that recipients demonstrate “good moral character,” which translates to not having certain types of disqualifying criminal convictions.
 Noncitizens, including lawful permanent residents, can be targeted for removal if they are convicted of new deportable offenses while in the United States.